jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (1) The following persons may apply for a temporary visa:
   (a) a person, including a person to whom a visa waiver applies, who is outside New Zealand and who wishes to come to New Zealand for any purpose for which a temporary visa may be granted:
   (b) a person arriving in New Zealand and to whom a visa waiver applies:
-  (c) a person who is onshore, is the holder of a temporary visa, and is either—
+  (c) a person who is onshore, is the holder of a temporary visa, and is—
-    (i) a person to whom section 150(1) and (2) do not apply; or (ii) a claimant to whom section 150(3) applies:
+    (iaaa) a person to whom section 75A(2) applies; or (i) a person to whom section 150(1) and (2) do not apply; or (ii) a claimant to whom section 150(3) applies:
   (d) a person who is a member of a mass arrival group and has the responsibility of applying for a visa under section 103(1)﻿(daa).